-As part of the initial and ongoing qualitative ESG assessment, the Asset Manager's sector specialists are in continuous dialogue with companies within the Asset Manager's sustainable universe.
-They use company meetings to discuss firms' current ESG efforts and any areas of further development, including companies that already perform well.
-LGT CP FL may at times also be invested in companies that do not perform well on certain ESG aspects but are on track to implement changes to improve in these areas.
-The Asset Manager typically engages with these companies to gain a better understanding of processes implemented and the current progress regarding these topics.
-This type of research-related engagement provides companies with the opportunity to offer further clarification and insight into their ESG practices and aspirations.
-This increased understanding and knowledge of companies' or issuers' ESG practices allows us to further identify areas for improvement and gives us the opportunity to encourage companies to improve or scale up their efforts on environmental, social and governance (ESG) aspects.
+As part of the initial and ongoing ESG assessment, sector specialists cultivate an ongoing dialogue with companies within LGT Capital Partners' sustainable universe.
+This dialogue allows us to discuss the firms' current ESG efforts and to seek to drive positive change in areas with scope for improvement.
+We may at times be invested in companies that do not perform well in certain ESG aspects but are on track to implement changes in order to improve.
+In these cases, engagement is key to gain a better understanding of the processes implemented and to identify measurable progress.
+Research-related engagement gives companies the opportunity to provide further clarification and insight into their ESG practices and ambitions.
+The increased understanding and knowledge of the ESG practices of companies or issuers allow us to identify areas for improvement and to carry out objective-oriented engagements with companies to improve or scale up their efforts on ESG aspects.